 If there are cancellations, additions or changes to the published programme these are posted in various places as you enter the venue.

-For about two months prior to a Festival we also provide clickable links to take you to the websites of our exhibitors.
+In the Online Exhibitor List we also provide clickable links to take you to the websites of our exhibitors.
 This is great for previewing the sorts of bears offered by each exhibitor.
-The links remain available on the site for about a year after the event to help you track down an exhibitor if you later regret not buying one of their bears.
+The links remain available on the site for a while after the event to help you track down an exhibitor if you later regret not buying one of their bears.

 If you are especially intent on buying a particular bear or a bear from a particular artist it may be worth contacting the exhibitor in advance in case a bear can be reserved, or perhaps you can buy in advance and collect on the day.